Political Science (POLI) | Faculty of Arts

 Public International Law

-Students will examine conceptual, theoretical, and case study approaches to international law.
-Students will explore the distinction between public and private international law.
-They will analyze the application of international law at the national level, with special emphasis on the incorporation of international law within the laws of Canada.
+Students will examine various approaches to the study of international law.
+Students will explore the distinction between international law and municipal (domestic) law.
+They will analyze the application of international law at the national level, with emphasis on the incorporation of international law within the laws of Canada.
 The United Nations (UN) will be studied including major treaties and conventions.
 Students will examine the challenges of international treaty making, legal compliance and enforcement, international dispute resolution, and the relationship between international law and international relations.
 Note: This is a seminar course.

 Level: UG